 Temporary channels to Port of Baltimore planned around Key Bridge collapse site

-BALTIMORE -- Paths are being cleared to get ships past the mangled wreckage at the Key Bridge collapse site to the Port of Baltimore.
+BALTIMORE -- A path has been cleared to get ships past the mangled wreckage at the Key Bridge collapse site to the Port of Baltimore.

+The emergency passageway will allow essential vessels to pass along the Patapsco River near the disaster site.

-U.S. Coast Guard Captain David O'Connell, the federal on-scene coordinator for the Unified Response to the bridge collapse, said in an exclusive interview with CBS News two auxiliary channels are planned to open Monday: one along the northeast section of the channel, and one running along the south.
+U.S. Coast Guard Captain David O'Connell, the federal on-scene coordinator for the Unified Response to the bridge collapse, said in an exclusive interview with CBS News that two auxiliary channels are planned to open: one along the northeast section of the channel and one running along the south.

 "We're working with salvage to pull that out of the water tomorrow," O'Connell said.